-Under Austrian domestic law, there is generally a 25% WHT for corporations and 27.5% WHT for other recipients on dividends (profit distributions) paid to a foreign parent company.
+Under Austrian domestic law, there is generally a 24% WHT for corporations (23% as of 2024, 25% until 2022) and 27.5% WHT for other recipients on dividends (profit distributions) paid to a foreign parent company.
 The WHT has to be deducted and forwarded by the Austrian subsidiary to the tax office.

 To end up with the reduced WHT rate as defined under the DTT applicable, Austrian tax law provides for the following alternative methods of WHT relief: refund method or exemption at source method.